JupyterPhysSciLab/Documentation/README.md

 only the tools necessary.

 * [_jupyter-datainputtable_](https://github.com/JupyterPhysSciLab/jupyter-datainputtable)
-  provides tools for generating a GUI table into which data can by typed and the data will survive clearing of the cell outputs from a notebook.
+  provides tools for generating a GUI table into which data can be typed and the data will survive clearing of the cell outputs from a notebook.
 * [_jupyter-instructortools_](https://github.com/JupyterPhysSciLab/jupyter-instructortools)
-  provides menu based tools for locking and unlocking text (Markdown) and code cells.
-The locking does not prevent clearing of cell outputs created by running a cell, just the editing of the content of these cells.
+  provides menu based tools for locking and unlocking text (Markdown) and code cells, inserting tables, some boilerplate language, etc.
 * [jupyter-pandas-GUI](https://github.com/JupyterPhysSciLab/jupyter_Pandas_GUI)
-  provides jupyter widget based GUI code composers for tasks such as calculating a new column in a Pandas DataFrame or make a scatter or line plot from data in a DataFrame.
+  provides jupyter widget based GUI code composers for tasks such as calculating a new column in a Pandas DataFrame or making a scatter or line plot from data in a DataFrame.
 * [_JupyterPiDAQ_](https://github.com/JupyterPhysSciLab/JupyterPiDAQ) provides
   menu based tools for interactive data collection using A/D boards and